manojkumarvm/Splunk-Brute-Force-Detection-Windows/README.md

 | stats count as failed_attempts values(Account_Name) as usernames values(src_ip) as source_ips by host
 | where failed_attempts >= 5
 | sort - failed_attempts

+## 🔎 Investigation Findings / Results

+The Splunk search was used to identify repeated Windows Event ID **5379** events.
+The results provide information about the affected Windows host and the associated user account involved in credential-related activity.

+Repeated Event ID 5379 events were identified and reviewed based on the available event details.
+The activity should be investigated further to determine whether the credential access was caused by legitimate applications, administrative activity, or potentially suspicious behavior.

+---

+## 📝 Conclusion

+The investigation demonstrated how Splunk can be used to monitor and identify repeated Windows Event ID **5379** activity.

+Event ID 5379 indicates that credentials stored in Windows Credential Manager were read.
+Although repeated occurrences can be useful for identifying activity that requires investigation, the event alone does not confirm malicious activity.

+Further investigation should correlate these events with the affected account, host, timestamps, processes, and other Windows security events to determine whether the activity was legitimate or suspicious.